Women's FA Cup: Media coverage

-United Kingdom
+United Kingdom and Ireland

 In the late 1980s and early 1990s, television coverage of the WFA final was provided by Channel 4.

 Between 2001 and 2008, the final of the tournament was covered by the BBC and presented by Celina Hinchcliffe, Rebecca Lowe, Ray Stubbs and Jake Humphrey; the punditry team was usually current players like Sue Scott and commentary usually by Steve Wilson and Lucy Ward or Faye White and always played on the May Day bank holiday.
 The final was also simulcast on BBC Radio 5 Live.
 In 2009, the final was shown on most of the stations in the ITV1 network, with commentary from Jon Champion and Lucy Ward.
 Sky Sports secured a three-year deal for live coverage from 2010 until 2012.

 The BBC then picked up the rights in 2013 and that lasted until 2025.

-On 16 May 2025, the FA officially announced that coverage would be moved to TNT Sports and also make a return back to Channel 4.
+On 16 May 2025, the FA officially announced that coverage would be moved to TNT Sports and also make a return to Channel 4.
 Under the deal, which lasts until the 2027–28 season, TNT Sports will air 19 matches including one match in the first round and one in the second round for the first time in history.
 Channel 4 will televise one match per round starting in the third round, with all five of Channel 4's selected matches, and the Final also airing on TNT Sports, with both broadcasters having their own presenters, pundits and commentary teams.